ocboogie/app-launcher-2.0/README.md

 * "cmd" Opens "value" as a command
 * "url" Opens "value" as a url
 * "grid" Opens "value" as a folder
+* "short folder" Opens a directory, "value" as a grid.
+* "long folder" Opens a directory, "value" as a grid recursively.

 ## Installation
 No release for now